shayben838/orders_manager_docker/README.md

 - **Items Records for Each Order**
   Enhanced functionality to manage and view item-level details within each order.

+- **Responsive Design**
+  A fully responsive design will be implemented to ensure optimal user experience across all devices.

+- **Pagination**
+  Efficient pagination functionality will be added to improve navigation and data presentation across large datasets.

 - **And Many More!**
   Exciting new features and improvements coming soon!